pawkol/webAppFlask_plus_db/README.md

 One server: run this command -> docker compose up -d

-Cluster: you need create swarm and run this command: docker stack deploy -c compose_swarm.yml app
+Cluster: you need create swarm and run this command -> docker stack deploy -c compose_swarm.yml app

 Application is exposed on 9999 port.